PLE-ID-Network/Plenteum-ID-Network/README.md

 Run the following commands with included scripts to install all of the required depencies automatically.

 For manual configurations, ensure that the Python 3.6 or Later, build-essentials

-1.

-cd PLE-ID-Core
+#### Install Docker + Docker-compose

+* Excecute ./PLE-ID-Core/scripts/install-docker.sh in Terminal

+#### Install Python & Crypto Depencies

+* Excecute ./Command-Centre/scripts/install-python.sh in Terminal

+#### PLE ID Core Configuration

- generate new keys using the script located in ./PLE-ID)Core/scripts
+Generate new keys using the script located in ./Command-Centre/generate_node_key.py

-* Run ./install-python.sh
+* cd ./Command-Centre

-Run ./install-docker.sh if you do not have docker + docker-compose installed
+* run python3 generate_node_key.py
+* provide node keypair name. default is node0
+* copy node keys e.g node0.priv & node0.pub to ./PLE-ID-Core/node/keys NODE KEYS MUST MATCH

+Request To Join Network.

+PLE ID Network is permissioned based hence peers need to be authenticated before being able to join the network and vote.

+Testnet only - Contact Plenteum Development Team(@blockhain_Bobby) for adding peers

 * docker-compose up -d (Runs in background)
 * docker-compose up Runs with Interactive Logs